gagasdiv/sample-soles-ecommerce/README.md

 Each service contains code for publisher and subscriber services.

-## Postgres Database
+## Databases

-This project requires **one Postgres database**.
+This project requires **_three_ Postgres database**, one per service.
 Please set it up.

 The project uses the **Sequelize** library to migrate tables, so you don't need to make the tables yourself.

 Seeders are also automatically run, it will populate products and its stocks.

+The project uses separate databases instead of sharing one central database to show how services can reach "eventual consistency" (especially the product stock part) using events.

-Bit of history: it used to use local **Sqlite** to quickly spin up its own database, but then it couldn't share data, so a proper dbms was needed.
+Bit of history: it used to use local **Sqlite** to quickly spin up its own database, but then it encountered some problems with the data, so a proper dbms was needed, and an ORM library was introduced.

 ## Scripts/tools